libertydev/librexcoin-androidwallet/README.md

-Welcome to _Dogecoin Wallet_, a standalone Dogecoin payment app for your Android device!
+Welcome to _librexcoin Wallet_, a standalone librexcoin payment app for your Android device!

 This project contains several sub-projects: